bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 <!-- -->

--   Because Trinity headers are not consistent between runs, we have to cheat here slightly to ensure that our named contigs are consistent with pregenerated DIAMOND output used in a subsequent annotation step and will rely on a pregenerated contig assembly file termed "cow\_contigs.fasta".
+-   Because Trinity headers are not consistent between runs, we have to cheat here slightly to ensure that our named contigs are consistent with DIAMOND output that we have pregenerated (due to time constraints) in a subsequent annotation step and will rely on a pregenerated contig assembly file termed "cow\_contigs.fasta".

 <!-- -->